-Some of the Company's properties are located in relatively remote areas at some distance from existing infrastructure.
-Active mineral exploitation at any such properties would require building, adding or extending infrastructure, which could add to time and cost required for mine development.
+Some of the Company's properties are located in relatively remote areas at a distance from existing infrastructure.
+Active mineral exploitation at any such properties would require building, adding or extending infrastructure, which could add to the time and cost required for mine development.

 Mining, processing, development and exploration activities depend, to one degree or another, on adequate infrastructure.
-In order to develop mines on its properties, the Company has entered into various agreements for various infrastructure requirements, including for rail transportation, power and port access with various industry participants, including external service and utility providers.
+To develop mines on its properties, the Company has entered into agreements for various infrastructure requirements, including for rail transportation, power and port access with various industry participants, including external service and utility providers.
 These are important determinants affecting capital and operating costs.
-The Company has concluded agreements with the relevant rail companies, loading and port authorities necessary for the transportation and handling of production of Bloom Lake iron ore, including from the Phase II expansion, and disruptions in their services could affect the operation and profitability of the Company.
+The Company has concluded agreements with the relevant rail companies, loading and port authorities necessary for the transportation and handling of production of Bloom Lake iron ore, including from the Phase II expansion, and disruptions in their services have in the past affected and could in the future affect the operations and profitability of the Company.
+See "Current Financial Period - Bloom Lake Operations" above.